Property Valuation Services

 The professional fee for an Independent Broker Price Opinion is earned upon completion and is non-refundable.

-If the client subsequently executes an Exclusive Right to Sell Listing Agreement with Chad Holland Real Estate within seven (7) calendar days after delivery of the Broker Price Opinion and the transaction closes, the previously paid Broker Price Opinion fee will be credited at closing.
+If the client signs an Exclusive Right to Sell Listing Agreement with Chad Holland Real Estate within seven (7) calendar days after delivery of the Broker Price Opinion and the transaction closes, the previously paid Broker Price Opinion fee will be credited at closing.

 No credit applies if the property is sold independently, listed with another brokerage, transferred without closing through Chad Holland Real Estate, withdrawn from the market, or otherwise does not result in a completed transaction through our brokerage.